Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Lake Balaton

-Lake Balaton is a freshwater lake located in western Hungary.
+Lake Balaton is a freshwater lake in western Hungary.
 It’s the largest lake in Central Europe, covering over 230 square miles.
 The lake’s calm waters and scenic surroundings make it a popular destination for relaxation and water activities.
-Historical fact: Lake Balaton has been a popular vacation destination since the Roman times, known for its healing thermal waters.
+Historical fact: Lake Balaton has been a popular vacation destination since Roman times, known for its thermal waters.

 Tihany Abbey